Ogun politician survives gun attack – The Sun Nigeria

 Bunmi Ogunyale

-“It is God’s doing that I am m still alive today as the attack was the second in recent time.
-This time around, I never thought I would make it when the attack was launched.
-But my attackers were not able to finish me as they ran away when they sighted a police patrol along the Ibogun road.
+“It is God’s doing that I am still alive as the attack was the second in recent time.
+This time around, I never thought I could make it when the attack was launched.
+But I felt they ran out of luck on sight of a police patrol on the Ibogun road.

 Leave a Reply